BawdyAnarchist/quBSD/Future_Development.md

 	- Needs updated with new networking functions in mind
 	- Simultaneous starts of clients could mess up wireguard restarting

+You still have never successfully finished the automated networking problems when a gateway turns off/on and reconnects many separate clients

 ### INSTALLER SCRIPT CHANGES ###
 roots